anubhavpgit/anubhavpgit.github.io/content/posts/ferryman.md

 ### Core

-A compiler is a complex program that comprises of several steps to convert high-level code into machine code.
+A compiler is a complex program that comprises several steps to convert high-level code into machine code.
 Taking an example of a simple C program:

 ```c
 #include <stdio.h>